pergalsk/api-mockup-server/README.md

 node server.js
 ```

-Now, you can make requests:
+Now, you can make 3 requests:

-- GET http://localhost:9933/api/books/all - server will response with HTTP status 200 and return static data with books list
+- GET `http://localhost:9933/api/books/all` - server will response with HTTP status 200 and return static data with books list
-- GET http://localhost:9933/api/books/7 - server will response with HTTP status 200 and return static data with book detail (regardless of provided id, in this case 7)
+- GET `http://localhost:9933/api/books/7` - server will response with HTTP status 200 and return static data with book detail _(regardless of provided id, in this case 7)_
-  Don Quixote
+- POST `http://localhost:9933/api/authors` - server will response with HTTP status 400 and return static data with error message _(regardless of provided POST request data)_

 ### Advanced server configuration

-Let's take a look on more useful server config options.
+In bigger projects you don't wont to store all your routes and responses in one file.
+You can configure routes in separate file using `routes` config param and responses in `database` config param providing path to folder containing JSON files with response data.

+If you want to mockup only some of rest APIs you can use API Mockup Server as a mockup layer between your running back-end server and frontend application.
+In this scenario you have to configure proxy server target with runnig back-end.
+If you use more then one target, API Mockup Server will ask you to choose one target via CLI interface on srever start.

-Update server.js file:
+Updated `server.js` file:

 ```javascript
 // server.js